 Now, getting back to our sample app, here we see there is some shader compilation going on midframe, and we are wasting about a millisecond here.

 That's no good at all.
 And if we look at the Xcode's frame debugger, look at all of this happening in a single frame.
 Look at all of these objects.
 We don't want any of this.
 All that you should be seeing is this, the creation of the command buffer for the frame and the acquisition of the drawable and its texture.

 All of the rest is completely superfluous.

+So let's cover these expensive objects and when you should create them.
 And we are going to begin with shader libraries.

 These are your library of compiled shaders.

 Now, what you really want to do is compile all of them offline.

 You can use Xcode, any Metal source files in your project will automatically be compiled into the default library.

 Now, your app may have its own custom content pipeline, and you might not necessarily want to use this approach.